-EIA belts (Kelley, 2009).
-The $std(\Delta N_e)$ attained a maximum between 20:00 LT and 22:00 LT.
-A decrease was detected after 22:00 LT until 06:00 LT.
-The local time distribution of $std(\Delta N_e)$ for Swarm A, B and C is the same as that of the quiet-time F-region echoes presented in Fig. 8 and the QF distribution presented in Fig. 10.
-The distribution of $std(\Delta N_e)$ shown in Fig. 11 has peak values at local times and QLat ranges where the RTI is expected.
-In terms of seasons, as observed from Fig. 11, high values of $std(\Delta N_e)$ were seen in the equinoxes and December solstice, while the lowest values were detected in June solstice.
-This is similar to the seasonal dependence of quiet-time F-region echoes presented in Fig. 8.
-From Fig. 11, Swarm hardly encountered post-midnight irregularities while orbiting over South America during all the seasons.
-From Fig. 8, it is observed that the post-midnight plumes often existed at lower altitudes in the solstices and September Equinox.
-Therefore, the low post-midnight ionospheric irregularity observations by Swarm may be because the plumes failed to reach Swarm altitudes.
-For comparison, Fig. 12 shows the quasi-dipole versus local time distribution of ionospheric irregularities based on the Ionospheric Bubble Index (IBI), which is a standard Level 2 product of the Swarm mission (Park et al., 2013).
-The IBI provides information on climatology of ionospheric irregularities and the level of magnetic field disturbance by taking both the electron density and magnetic field measurements into account (Park et al., 2013; Wan et al., 2018).
-It is important to note that the IBI is just either 1, 0, -1 for bubble detected, not detected or undetermined, respectively.
-Therefore, to generate the results in Fig. 12, the data-sets were first grouped into different seasons corresponding to March Equinox, June Solstice, September Equinox, and December Solstice.
-For each season, the data was then binned into $1^{\circ} \times 0.1$ hr quasi-dipole latitude-local time bin.
-For each quasi-dipole latitude-local time bin, the percentage occurrence was obtained by dividing the number of observations with IBI = 1 by the total number of observations.
-The binned percentage occurrence of IBI = 1 shown in Fig. 12 has similar seasonal characteristics as the in situ irregularities shown in Fig. 11.
-The percentage occurrence of IBI = 1 ranges from 0 to 20% which is relatively low.
-The low percentage occurrence of ionospheric irregularities derived from IBI was also observed by Wan et al. (2018).
+For comparison, Fig. 12 shows the quasi-dipole versus local time distribution of ionospheric irregularities based on the Swarm Ionospheric Bubble Index (IBI), which is a standard Level 2 product of the Swarm mission (Park et al., 2013).
+The IBI provides information on the climatology of ionospheric irregularities and the level of magnetic field disturbance by taking both the electron density and magnetic field measurements into account (Park et al., 2013; Wan et al., 2018).
+It is important to note that the IBI is has a value of 1, 0, or -1 for bubble detected, not detected, or undetermined respectively.
+Therefore, to generate the results in Fig. 12, the data sets were first grouped into different seasons corresponding to the March equinox, the June solstice, the September equinox, and the December solstice.
+For each season, the data were then binned into $1^{\circ} \times 0.1$ h quasi-dipole latitude-local time bins.
+For each quasi-dipole latitude-local time bin, the percentage occurrence was obtained by dividing the number of observations with an IBI of 1 by the total number of observations.
+The binned percentage occurrence of an IBI of 1 shown in Fig. 12 has similar seasonal characteristics as the in situ irregularities shown in Fig. 11.
+The percentage occurrence of an IBI of 1 ranges from 0 % to 20 % which is relatively low.
+The low percentage occurrence of ionospheric irregularities derived from the IBI was also observed by Wan et al. (2018).
 This may be because the magnitude of ionospheric irregularities must be large enough to cause magnetic field fluctuations (Wan et al., 2018).
-The latitudinal profile of $std(\Delta N_e)$ and percentage occurrence of IBI = 1 have peaks near the anomaly crests (about $\pm 15^{\circ}$ QLat).
-The diamagnetic effect in fluctuations of N_e are believed to be the cause of IBI = 1 and this occurs at the anomaly crests (Stolle et al., 2006; Lühr et al., 2003).
+The latitudinal profile of $std(\Delta N_e)$ and the percentage occurrence of an IBI of 1 have peaks near the anomaly crests (about $\pm 15^{\circ}$ QLat).
+The diamagnetic effect in fluctuations of $N{\rm e}$ are believed to be the cause of an IBI of 1, and this occurs at the anomaly crests (Stolle et al., 2006; Lühr et al., 2003).